-- (2) Section 413(3) applies also to this section. - (3) Nothing in this section shall be construed as depriving any person of any right of defence on which, apart from this section, he might have relied on in an action brought against him by the person injured, or any person or persons entitled to sue in respect of such loss of life, or shall affect the right of any person to limit his liability in the manner provided by law.
+- 414. (1) Where loss of life or personal injuries are suffered by a person on board a ship owing to the fault of that ship and of any other ship or ships, the liability of the owners of the ships shall be joint and several. - (2) Section 413(3) applies also to this section. - (3) Nothing in this section shall be construed as depriving any person of any right of defence on which, apart from this section, the person might have relied on in an action brought against that person by the person injured, or any person or persons entitled to sue in respect of such loss of life, or shall affect the right of any person to limit that person's liability in the manner provided by law.